01:694:316 HONORS INTRODUCTION TO RESEARCH IN MOLECULAR BIOLOGY

 Course Description: The main goal of this course is to encourage undergraduate students to conduct independent projects in biomedical research laboratories at Rutgers and RWJMS.
 The course is designed to introduce students to many of the modern techniques used in genetics, molecular biology, and biochemistry that they may use in research by giving them as much "hands on" experience as possible.
 Students will carry out a research project for which the results are unknown and the outcome could potentially lead to new avenues of research.
 The topics covered in this course will provide students with a very good foundation for taking upper level genetics and biochemistry courses in subsequent years

 The Project: After some initial training in techniques commonly used in biomedical research labs, students will work on their main research project.
 The project involves isolating mutants in a transcriptional regulatory protein in yeast.
 Students will perform a genetic selection for the mutants and then use different assays to determine how the mutations affect transcriptional silencing and repression of genes in yeast.
 The DNA sequences of the mutants will be determined and the students will derive the predicted change in the protein sequence.
 Students will then map their mutation on a model of the protein structure and hypothesize how it will affect the protein's activity.
-There will also be discussions about research presentations and finding a research lab to do independent research projects as an undergraduate at Rutgers.
+There will also be discussions about finding a research lab to do independent research projects as an undergraduate at Rutgers.

 1 Introduction; Why is transcription important for biology and human diseases?
 Review of the general process of gene expression.